qfpl/blog/content/drafts/semigroups.md

 At the time `Monoid` was added to base, a `Semigroup` class was not added alongside it.
 In hindsight, we would have liked a `Semigroup` class as a superclass of `Monoid`.
-Lots of useful structures like `NonEmpty` lists are semigroups but not monoids.
+Every Monoid is a Semigroup, and there are lots of useful structures that are only semigroups, like `NonEmpty` lists.
+NonEmpty Lists lack the empty list, which is the identity of the append operation.
-Lots of useful structures come about that are related to Semigroup and don't need a full Monoid, such as [`Validation`](https://github.com/qfpl/validation/) and [`Foldable1`](https://hackage.haskell.org/package/semigroupoids/docs/Data-Semigroup-Foldable.html).
+Other useful structures come about that are related to Semigroup but don't need a full Monoid, such as [`Validation`](https://github.com/qfpl/validation/) and [`Foldable1`](https://hackage.haskell.org/package/semigroupoids/docs/Data-Semigroup-Foldable.html).
 Hence Edward Kmett wrote a library called [semigroups](https://hackage.haskell.org/package/semigroups).
-Semigroups provides the `Semigroup` class and `NonEmpty` lists.
+The package provides the `Semigroup` class and `NonEmpty` lists.
 Due to the usefulness of the abstraction, and the fact that many of Edward's other packages depend on it, the semigroups package is
 [very widely used](https://packdeps.haskellers.com/reverse/semigroups).